jacekfilipczuk/Essay_GameTheorySecurity/README.md

 ===========================

 ##About
-This thesis talk about techniques of Game Theory that can be applicated to Network Security.
+This essay talk about techniques of Game Theory that can be applicated to Network Security.
 Their pros and cons and some real world applications.

 ##Language